 In addition to convenience for the driver, however, there is another major advantage to rearview cameras that makes automakers eager to use them in place of mirrors.
 Because rearview cameras are smaller than mirrors, they improve fuel efficiency by cutting down on wind resistance when the vehicle is in motion.
 In order for side mirrors to be visible enough to be of any use to the driver, they need to stick out from the side of the car, which makes the car less aerodynamic.
 Researchers estimate that side mirrors increase the air drag on a vehicle by 2 to 7 percent.
 The more drag on a vehicle, the more fuel it must consume in order to propel it forward.

 Fuel efficiency is understandably of great concern, both environmentally and economically.
 Nevertheless, vehicle safety is also of primary concern.
-Proponents of rearview cameras argue that they are actually safer than mirrors because they use image processing and a wide-angle lens in order to eliminate blind spots by providing a range of vision unmatched by even the most advanced mirror hacks, such as five-panel or convex mirrors often put into use on vehicles today.
+Proponents of rearview cameras argue that they are safer than mirrors because they use image processing and a wide-angle lens in order to eliminate blind spots by providing a range of vision unmatched by even the most advanced mirror hacks, such as five-panel or convex mirrors often put into use on vehicles today.

-It is not a question of whether or not camera technology will replace mirrors on cars; it is a question of how long it will be before cameras and computers become standard equipment on automobiles in place of mirrors.
+It is not a question of whether camera technology will replace mirrors on cars; it is a question of how long it will be before cameras and computers become standard equipment on automobiles in place of mirrors.
 While it is unlikely to happen in the foreseeable future, the eventual technological shift is inevitable.